 “Those aren’t hotels,” a friend replied.
 “Those are polygamist homes.”

 Once a friend whispered at the Walmart in Ephraim while pointing their nose inconspicuously at the checkers, “They’re all married to the same man”.
-I later confirmed that indeed all the checkers there that night had been married to the same man.
+I later confirmed with others that indeed this was true.

 Gays, Google AdWords, and an Illegal Alien: The iWorks Whirlwind